-5. Impacts of family violence on an Employee's performance and/or attendance
+6. Impacts of family violence on an Employee's performance and/or attendance

-- 5.1.
+- 6.1.
 A consequence of family violence may be the deterioration in an Employee's attendance and/or performance at work.
-Employers must, where the issue is known to them, consider the impact violence can have on an Employee's performance and be sensitive to their experience of family violence when seeking to address attendance and/or performance issues. - 5.2.
+Employers must, where the issue is known to them, consider the impact violence can have on an Employee's performance and be sensitive to their experience of family violence when seeking to address attendance and/or performance issues. - 6.2.
 No adverse action will be taken against an Employee if their attendance or performance at work suffers as a result of experiencing family violence.
 'Adverse action' is action taken by the Employer against an Employee that is detrimental or prejudicial to an Employee in their employment, including disciplining or dismissing the Employee.

-6. Applying for family violence leave
+7. Applying for family violence leave

-- 6.1.
+- 7.1.
 Employees will need to discuss leave requests with the Employer.
-Wherever possible, this should occur prior to the taking of leave. - 6.2.
-If for any reason the Employee is uncomfortable speaking to their manager about the reasons for applying for leave, the Employee may seek advice and assistance from any Family Violence contact within the workplace, their local Human Resources or People and Culture Unit (or equivalent) and/or a more senior manager. - 6.3.
-In circumstances where it is not possible to first discuss the taking of family violence leave with their manager, the Employee must:

-- 6.3.1. notify the Employer of their intended absence as soon as practicable; and - 6.3.2. submit their leave application as soon as reasonably practicable on their return to duty, together with the required documentation supporting the absence (where required by the Employer). - 6.4.
+Wherever possible, this should occur prior to the taking of leave. - 7.2.
+If for any reason the Employee is uncomfortable speaking to their manager about the reasons for applying for leave, the Employee may seek advice and assistance from any Family Violence contact within the workplace, their local Human Resources or People and Culture Unit (or equivalent) and/or a more senior manager. - 7.3.
+In circumstances where it is not possible to first discuss the taking of family violence leave with their manager, the Employee must: - 7.3.1. notify the Employer of their intended absence as soon as practicable; and - 7.3.2. submit their leave application as soon as reasonably practicable on their return to duty, together with the required documentation supporting the absence (where required by the Employer). - 7.4.
 Where evidence is requested by the Employer, leave cannot be approved until the relevant documentation has been provided.
-However, the Employer may grant the Employee provisional approval pending receipt of the requested relevant documentation. - 6.5.
-Paid family violence leave will be made available where there is an immediacy to the family violence the Employee is experiencing and/or the Employee' absence from work is to respond to the impact of experiencing family violence, including to: - 6.5.1. engage in activities associated with dealing with the immediate effects such as removing themselves from dangerous or violent situations, reporting incidences to the police or similar; - 6.5.2. deal with the immediate consequences of an incidence of family violence, such as attending counselling appointments, seeking legal representation or attending legal proceedings; or - 6.5.3. attend to other activities with a direct and proximate relationship with the incidence of family violence, such as the protection of assets, pets, livestock and personal property and important paperwork such as Birth Certificates, Passports, Bank Account information and Insurance Documents.
+However, the Employer may grant the Employee provisional approval pending receipt of the requested relevant documentation. - 7.5.
+Paid family violence leave will be made available where the Employee is experiencing family violence and/or the Employee's absence from work is to respond to the impact of experiencing family violence, including, but not limited to: - 7.5.1. engage in activities associated with dealing with the immediate effects of family violence such as removing themselves from dangerous or violent situations, reporting incidence to the police or similar; - 7.5.2. deal with the immediate consequences of an incidence of family violence, such as attending counselling appointments, seeking legal representation or attending legal proceedings; - 7.5.3. provide childcare, arrange for the safety of themselves or a close relative, and other activities related to, and as a consequence of, family violence; or - 7.5.4. attend to other activities with a direct and proximate relationship with the incidence of family violence, such as the protection of assets, pets, livestock and personal property and important paperwork such as Birth Certificates, Passports, Bank Account information and Insurance Documents.

-7. Requesting other support and assistance
+8. Requesting other support and assistance